 If bad reviews are good, and too many good reviews are bad–why even bother?

 You have plenty of other things to do.
 Why shouldn’t you just set it and forget it?

 Well, you can.
 If you only want to sell a little bit of product and don’t want to increase your sales, then go ahead–leave it there.
 Stop reading this article.
 Don’t pay attention to reviews, and don’t worry about responding to them.

-But if you want to use customer reviews to build an audience, become trustworthy, noteworthy, and gain a loyal following–then let’s talk about how to respond strategically.
+But if you want to use customer reviews to build an audience, become trustworthy, noteworthy, and gain a loyal following–then let’s talk about how to respond to negative reviews strategically.